caubut-charter/matter-rpi4-nRF52840-dongle/docs/source/components/otbr.rst

 #.
 On the build system, verify the mesh commissioning protocol (MeshCoP) advertisement from OTBR.
 Capture the **address** and **port** to test the commissioning process.

-   .. warning:: The chosen IPv4 address must be unique from other docker containers on the host's broadcast domain to ensure a unique MAC address is generated.
+   .. warning:: The chosen IPv4 address must be unique from other containers on the host's broadcast domain to ensure a unique MAC address is generated.

    .. note::